ASCII and ANSI

 There are also other enhancements, such as Latin 5 (ISO 8859-5, Turkish), Latin 7 (ISO 8859-7 Celtic) or Latin 10 (ISO 8859-10, Southeast European).
 Even with these extensions, the first 128 characters are the common ASCII characters, while the other 128 characters are characters, which are required for the appropriate language or corresponding character set.

-Although ANSI encoding requires only one byte per character and thus is the most effective encoding, there are disadvantages, because this efficiency results from the impossibility to store different character systems or other special characters in one file.
-Of course, for normal English or German text, ANSI is obviously not insufficient.
+Although the ANSI encoding requires only one byte per character and thus is the most effective encoding, there are disadvantages, because this efficiency results from the impossibility to store different character systems or other special characters in one file.
+For pure English, German, Spanish or French text ANSI is of course sufficient (for English even ASCII).
 But as soon as other characters such as Cyrillic letters or special characters appear in the text, these characters can not be saved with ANSI.
 In addition, the problem of incompatibility occurs when exchanging files, since it may happen that the sender has saved a file as Latin-1 and the recipient works with Latin-10.
 In this case, characters outside the ASCII range of 128 characters can be displayed incorrectly, because the same code stands for other characters in Latin-1 and Latin-10.
 To avoid this danger, it is recommended to save files in a language independent code format such as Unicode UTF-7, UTF-8, UTF-16 or UTF-32.
 In these encodings, every character has only one code which do not differ, so that there is no possibility to display an incorrect character.